-I thought I'd share something simple yet delicious that you can make for that special person in your life!
-Taking the time and effort to make this yummy treat at home is a great way to show how much you really care!
+I thought I'd share something simple yet delicious that you can make for that special person in your life.

+Taking the time and effort to make this yummy treat at home is a great way to show how much you really care this Valentine’s Day.

 Beautifully balanced with a hint of bitter coffee and sweet Irish Baileys Cream, these rich little delicacies melt in your mouth and will be a very welcome way to your lover's heart.

-These little home-made Chocolate Truffles are so easy to make.
-They taste divine and the secret ingredient is simply that big dollop of Tender Loving Care!
+These little home-made chocolate truffles are so easy to make.
+They taste divine and the secret ingredient is simply that big dollop of tender loving care,

-1 fl oz Cold Espresso or strong coffee
+1 fl oz cold espresso or strong coffee

-1 fl oz Baileys Cream Liqueur
+1 fl oz Baileys Cream liqueur

 You can do this in a bowl sitting over a pot of simmering water.
-Don't let any water get into your chocolate or it will go into a sticky lump from which there is no return!
+Don't let any water get into your chocolate or it will go into a sticky lump from which there is no return.

 Mix together the cocoa powder, cold coffee and Baileys and stir this liquid mixture into the melted chocolate.

 3. You have just made what is known as a chocolate "ganache".
 If you were to let this cool a little at this stage it could be used for pouring over a cake as a chocolate covering.

-This will take 2 hours or so.
+This will take two hours or so.
 You can leave it overnight if you wish as you long as everyone can avoid the temptation to steal little spoonfuls!

 5. Give the mix a good stir with a wooden spoon before you start to measure it out with a warm teaspoon.

 This is best done by having your crumbs, cocoa, almonds or whatever all sitting in separate soup bowls so you can literally 'roll' the ball around in the coating.

-For more from Zack see www.IrishFoodGuide.ie
+For more from Zack see www.irishfoodguide.ie.

 Don't have an account yet?
 Register now !